The Cost of Procrastinating on Buying Life Insurance

 The belief that they’re too young and healthy:

-People assume that because while they’re still young and in good health, life insurance shouldn’t be their primary concern.
-Studies have emphasized that as you age, you’re more likely to face health-related expenses due to the onset of illness or disability, which can make qualifying for life insurance more challenging.
+People assume that, while they’re still young and in good health, life insurance shouldn’t be their primary concern.
+As you age, health conditions may develop that can increase premiums or make qualifying for certain life insurance policies more difficult.

 Cost concerns and financial constraints: